DHTMLX/docs-diagram/docs/guides/ai-integrations/ai-demo.md

 ---
-sidebar_label: DHTMLX Diagram AI integration
+sidebar_label: AI integration demo
-title: DHTMLX Diagram AI integration
+title: Building AI-powered Diagram
 description: Step-by-step guide to running the DHTMLX Diagram AI demo.
 Text-to-diagram org chart generation using the OpenAI API, with a live preview and JSON editor.
 ---

-# DHTMLX Diagram AI integration
+# Building AI-powered Diagram

 DHTMLX Diagram can be integrated with AI for creating AI-powered diagramming applications.
 We have prepared an example on how to use DHTMLX Diagram with AI to build an application for creating an org chart out of a request provided in natural language.